atzm/oftroute/README.rst

 - cookie

-  - cookie is used to distinguish whether the PACKET_IN was occurred by oftrace or not.
-It is useful when oftrace runs with other Ryu applications that let OpenFlow Switches send PACKET_IN.
+  - cookie is used to distinguish whether the PACKET_IN was occurred by oftroute or not.
+It is useful when oftroute runs with other Ryu applications that let OpenFlow Switches send PACKET_IN.
 Default: 0xfffffffffffffffe

 - metafield